jameslittle230/jameslittle-dot-me-eleventy/content/blog/2-learning-making.md

 date:   2018-06-24
 layout: post
 tags: post
+blurb: "What kinds of personal projects help you learn best?
+When can they stall learning?
+When should you build in order to learn, and when should you build in order to have something built at the end?"
 ---

 I’ve been working on a crossword puzzle creator for about three years, and I can’t tell whether it’s close to done or barely even started.